nibalizer/OBS-Opensource.com/post.md

 ## Who uses OBS

 Streaming to twitch.tv is extremely popular.
 Watching these streams is also popular.
 At any given time, close to a million people are watching live, while thousands are streaming.
-Mostly, they stream video games.
+Mostly, they stream videogames.
+OBS is one of the most popular tools for streaming to twitch.tv.
 Chantal "Sylvanas" Frey is a streamer from Germany.
 She streams to twitch.tv four to five times a week, usually playing the game Overwatch.
 Asked how many hours she has used OBS for, she can't quantify the number:  "been streaming for 2.5 years now, sooo many hours haha."

 ![Sylvanas Stream Capture](sylvanas_sc2_cap.png)